 Both printing methods can have a very high accuracy for jaw models, depending on the printer and printing parameters.
 The accuracy of a filament printer depends, among other things, on the nozzle outlet (level resolution up to 50 μ m).
-Small diameter nozzles allow a very high resolution / accuracy, as required for orthodontic models, for example.
+Small diameter nozzles allow a very high resolution / accuracy.
+However, the printing time depends, among other things, on the layer thickness.
+Thicker layers allow higher speeds with lower resolution.
+Thinner layers require more printing time, but offer better resolution.

-- Filament printing:

-high accuracy for models and aids
+- Filament printing: high accuracy for models and aids - Resin printing: very high accuracy possible

-Resin printing:

-- very high accuracy possible